andrasq/phpdate-js/Readme.md

         // => "2009-02-13 18:31:30 EDT"

-Supports all php conversions, including North American timezone names, offsets, and daylight savings changes, with the exception of the ISO 8601 formats W and o (which are in progress).
+Supports all php conversions, including North American timezone names, offsets, and daylight savings changes.
 See php's
 [date](http://php.net/manual/en/function.date.php) for the descriptions.

-The conversion is very quick, about as fast as the fastest date conversion npm modules (see [ultra-strftime](http://npmjs.org/package/ultra-strftime) and [fast-strftime](http://npmjs.org/package/fast-strftime)); much faster than `new Date().toString()` or `toISOString()`.
+The conversion is very fast, about as fast as the fastest date conversion npm modules (see [ultra-strftime](http://npmjs.org/package/ultra-strftime) and [fast-strftime](http://npmjs.org/package/fast-strftime)); much faster than `new Date().toString()` or `toISOString()`.

+## Installation

+        npm install phpdate-js
+        npm test phpdate-js

+        node node_modules/phpdate-js/benchmark/benchmark-phpdate.js

 ### phpdate( format, [timestamp] )

 return a formatted date string like PHP's `date()` does.
 The output will be adjusted for the local timezone in effect.
-Supports all conversions other than the ISO-8601 W and o (in progress), though timezone support is limited to North America.
+Supports all conversions, though timezone support is limited to
+North America.
 Localization is as reported by the nodejs runtime (the system), inferred from Date.getTimezoneOffset().